No Man's Sky: Gameplay

 While on a planet, the Traveller may be attacked by hostile creatures.
 They also may be attacked by Sentinels, a self-replicating robot force that patrols the planets and takes action against those that take the planet's resources or attack peaceful fauna.
-Players may also be attacked for taking special resources, such as graviton cubes, or directly assaulting sentinels.
+Players may also be attacked for taking special resources, such as gravitino balls, or directly assaulting sentinels.
 The player can fend these off using the weapons installed on the multitool.
 The game uses a "wanted level".
 Low wanted levels may cause small drones to appear which may be easily fought off, while walking machines, such as the Walker or Quad can assault the player at higher wanted levels.
 While in space, the Traveller may be attacked by pirates seeking cargo, or by alien factions with whom they have a poor reputation.
 The player can use the ship's weapon systems to engage in these battles.
 Should the Traveller die on a planet, he'll be respawned at his last save point without his exosuit's inventory; the player can recover these materials if the player can reach the last death location.
 The player cannot respawn if playing on Permadeath mode.
 If the Traveller dies in space, they will similarly respawn at the local system's space station, but having lost all the goods aboard his ship.
 Again, these goods can be recovered by travelling to the point at which the player died in space, but with the added uncertainty of pirates claiming the goods first.

 Most star systems have a space station where the Traveller can trade resources, multitools, and ships, and interact with one or more aliens from three different races that populate the galaxy as well as other travellers.
 Trading posts on planets offer similar functions.
 Each alien race has its own language, with word-for-word substitutions which initially will be nonsense to the player.
 By frequent communications with that race, as well as finding monoliths scattered on planets that help in translating, the player can better understand these languages and perform proper actions when interacting with the alien non-player characters, gaining favour from the alien and its race for future trading and combat.
 Consequentially, improper responses to aliens may cause them to dislike the Traveller, and their space-bound fleets may attack the Traveller on sight.
 The game includes a free market galactic store accessible at space stations and trading posts, where some resources and goods have higher values in some systems compared to others, enabling the player to profit on resource gathering and subsequent trade.